Geometrical aspects of entropy production in stochastic thermodynamics based on Wasserstein distance: Introduction

-This paper shows a connection between optimal transport theory and stochastic thermodynamics for the Fokker-Planck equation more deeply based on a connection between the entropy production rate and the $L^2$-Wasserstein distance~\cite{Villani2000generalization}.
-We show that the entropy production is bounded by the time integral of the square of the velocity, namely the action in differential geometry, measured by the space of the $L^2$-Wasserstein distance.
+This paper shows a novel relationship between optimal transport theory and stochastic thermodynamics for the Fokker-Planck equation.
+Based on a connection between the entropy production rate and the $L^2$-Wasserstein distance~\cite{Villani2000generalization}, we clarify geometrical aspects of the entropy production and derive several thermodynamic trade-off relations.
+To consider an infinitesimal time evolution step, we newly show that the entropy production is bounded by the time integral of the square of the velocity, namely the action in differential geometry, measured by the space of the $L^2$-Wasserstein distance.
 Furthermore, the entropy production can be proportional to the action with some assumptions where the force is given by the potential.
+This result provides a geometric interpretation of the entropy production for the Fokker-Planck equation.
 Using this geometrical expression of the entropy production, we obtained a lower bound on the entropy production as a generalization of the thermodynamic speed limit, which is tighter than the previous result~\cite{Aurell2012Refined, Dechant2019Wasserstein}.
-Remarkably, the derivation of the thermodynamic speed limit is same as the original derivation of the thermodynamic speed limit in stochastic thermodynamics of information geometry~\cite{ito2018stochastic1}.
-Moreover, we discuss stochastic thermodynamics of the subsystem~\cite{ito2013information,horowitz2014thermodynamics,hartich2014stochastic,horowitz2014secondlaw} and stochastic heat engine~\cite{Schmiedl2007stochastic} by using the $L^2$-Wasserstein distance.
-We obtain a tighter bound on the partial entropy production as a generalization of the second law of information thermodynamics~\cite{allahverdyan2009thermodynamic,sagawa2010generalized,still2012thermodynamics,sagawa2012fluctuation,ito2013information,horowitz2014thermodynamics,hartich2014stochastic,horowitz2014secondlaw,parrondo2015thermodynamics,ito2015maxwell,shiraishi2015fluctuation,shiraishi2015role,spinney2016transfer,ito2016backward,crooks2016marginal,Auconi2018backward,ito2018unified,wolpert2020uncertainty}, and a geometrical constraint of the heat engine's efficiency.
-We illustrate our results by using the example of the harmonic potential where the entropy production is proportional to the action and analytically derive the optimization protocol~\cite{Schmiedl2007optimal} to minimize the entropy production based on the geometrical interpretation of the entropy production.
+Remarkably, the derivation of the new thermodynamic speed limit is the same as the original derivation of the thermodynamic speed limit based on information geometry~\cite{ito2018stochastic1}.
+Moreover, we discuss stochastic thermodynamics for the subsystem~\cite{parrondo2015thermodynamics,ito2013information,horowitz2014thermodynamics,hartich2014stochastic,horowitz2014secondlaw,ito2015maxwell} and the stochastic heat engine~\cite{Schmiedl2007stochastic} by using the $L^2$-Wasserstein distance.
+We obtain a tighter bound on the partial entropy production as a generalization of the second law of information thermodynamics~\cite{parrondo2015thermodynamics,ito2013information,horowitz2014thermodynamics,hartich2014stochastic,horowitz2014secondlaw,ito2015maxwell,ito2018unified}.
+We illustrate our results by using the examples of the harmonic potential where the entropy production is proportional to the action.
+Based on the geometrical interpretation of the entropy production, we obtain a geometrical constraint of the heat engine's efficiency and analytical derivation of the optimization protocol~\cite{Schmiedl2007optimal} to minimize the entropy production.
+We also numerically illustrate a tightness of a generalized thermodynamic speed limit and the optimal heat engine based on the Wasserstein distance.